 How did we get here?

-It turns out the initial stimulus back in 2008 created a shock-wave in the market that has only grown in size and amplitude.
+The initial stimulus back in 2008 created a shock-wave in the market that has only grown in size and amplitude.
 It is this shock-wave that Fisher attempted to warn us about some 90 years ago.
 He warned us that debt and deflation amplify the market imbalance.
 In other words, a regular market can bounce back from a shock.
 An amplified market can't because each wave grows in strength until something breaks.

 Time and regret fueled Fisher's research which produced the paper: The Debt-Deflation Theory of Great Depressions.